-A member of the faculty at Quinnipiac University who holds the rank of Associate Professor or Professor and has a continuing record of distinguished service to the University for at least ten years of full-time appointment or a member of the faculty who holds the rank of Assistant Professor and has a continuing record of distinguished service to the University for at least fifteen years of full-time appointment may, upon retirement, be considered for the award of emeritus standing.
+A member of the faculty at Quinnipiac University who holds the rank of Associate Professor or Professor (tenured, clinical or teaching) and has a continuing record of distinguished service to the University for at least ten years of full-time appointment or a member of the faculty who holds the rank of Assistant Clinical Professor, Assistant Teaching Professor, or Senior Instructor and has a continuing record of distinguished service to the University for at least fifteen years of full-time appointment may, upon retirement, be considered for the award of emeritus standing.

 Nominations, which have been approved by departmental colleagues, will be presented to the Provost, who makes the final conferral.
-Emeritus standing will include the conferral of the title, Professor Emeritus, or for Assistant Professors, the title Associate Professor Emeritus, at an appropriate University ceremony.
+Emeritus standing will include the conferral of the Emeritus title at the rank at which the faculty member held at the time of their retirement, at an appropriate University ceremony.

-Emeritus Professors and Emeritus Associate Professors are welcome to attend all meetings and gatherings open to members of the full-time faculty and will be included on the faculty mailing list.
-University identification cards and library privileges will be available for Emeritus Professors and Emeritus Associate Professors, who may also use all University facilities on a space available basis.
+All ranks of Emeritus Professors are welcome to attend all meetings and gatherings open to members of the full-time faculty and will be included on the faculty mailing list.
+University identification cards and library privileges will be available for all ranks of Emeritus Professors, who may also use all University facilities on a space available basis.